Counseling for Burnout

 How long will you be in therapy?

 The minimum anticipated number of sessions for counseling for burnout is six sessions.
-However, therapy is a very individualized experience and while one person may feel relief after 6 sessions, most people prefer to have ongoing support as they implement the things they learned during the first 6 sessions.
-Some others find that their feelings are resulting from more than just burnout.
-If you discover that you are also living with depression, PTSD, or anything else, you may benefit from more than the minimal sessions.
+However, therapy is a very individualized experience, and while one person may feel relief after six sessions, most people require a longer period to feel better.
+Also, you may find that your feelings are resulting from more than just burnout.
+If you discover that you are also living with depression, PTSD, or anything else, you will benefit from youre than just the minimal sessions.

 How much will it cost?

 Of course you want to know how much counseling for burnout will cost you!
-Finances are important.
-At this time, we are only able to work with insurance providers located in Texas.
-Please see our FAQ for details about insurance.
-We offer courtesy billing using Thrizer for out of network clients.
-Session costs vary depending on the session length, with 45 minute sessions at $140, 55 minute sessions at $160 and 25 minute sessions at $70.
-A sliding scale is available for those not using out of network or insurance benefits.
+Most people opt to use their insurance benefits for therapy.
+We are in network with most major insurance companies in both Maryland and Texas.
+Please check our FAQ for more details about insurance.
+We also offer courtesy billing for clients who are out of network, allowing you to get reimbursed without extra work.
+Session costs for self-pay or out of network clients vary depending on session length, with 45 minute sessions at $140, 55 minute sessions at $160, and 25 minute sessions at $70.

-If you are not using insurance, you will receive a “good faith estimate” prior to your intake session which outlines what you can reasonably expect to pay for sessions through the year.
+Limited sliding scale slots may be available, ranging from $60 to $100 for 45 minute sessions.
+You can ask about these during your free consult.
+If you are not using insurance, you will recieve a “good faith estimate” which outlines what you can reasonably expect to pay for sessions throughout the remainder of the calendar year.
 If you have questions about this estimate, please feel free to ask.